ytsao/lattice-gym/README.md

 Welcome to lattice-gym!

-In this repository, we are providing lots of interesting stuffs that you can explore and contribute.
+In this repository, we provide lots of interesting stuffs that you can explore/contribute the knowledge about lattice theory and its applications.

 Let's climb on lattices!